The Royal Palm was one of the earliest named passenger trains to serve the Midwest-Florida market.

 Perhaps the most impressive feature of each train was the sleeper-buffet-lounge observation.
 These cars were built by Pullman-Standard and featured a split-level design with large rear windows that was somewhat unique within the industry.

-From a scheduling standpoint the Palm was able to cover the route between Cincinnati and Jacksonville in just under 20 hours covering just over 820 miles; after departing Cincinnati at 8:30 A.M., arrival time in Jacksonville was usually at 4:05 A.M. the following day.
+From a scheduling standpoint the Palm was able to cover the route between Cincinnati and Jacksonville in just under 20 hours (roughly 820 miles); after departing Cincinnati at 8:30 A.M., arrival time in Jacksonville was usually at 4:05 A.M. the following day.

-While Southern was highly regarded for the high level of service the railroad offered its passengers even it was not immune to the rapid decline of rail travel during the 1950s.
+While Southern was highly regarded for its level of service it was not immune to the rapid decline of rail travel during the 1950s.

 By 1955, after just six years of service, the Southern pulled the New Royal Palm from its timetable and applied all of its equipment to the Palm.